ExodusMovement/haraka/README.md

   clamp?: boolean, // default = false, prevent animations from exceeding their ranges swipeVelocityThreshold?: number, // default = 0.3 swipeDistanceThreshold?: number, // default = 10
-  animatedNativeValue?: AnimatedValue, // default = new Animated.Value(0), use a custom native driver animatedValue?: AnimatedValue, // default = new Animated.Value(0), use a custom driver
+  nativeDriver?: AnimatedValue, // default = new Animated.Value(0), use a custom native driver driver?: AnimatedValue, // default = new Animated.Value(0), use a custom driver
-  // animatedNativeValue and animatedValue should be used together, different instances of Animated.Value
+  // nativeDriver and driver props should be used together, different instances of Animated.Value
-  // animatedNativeValue is needed for opacity, rotate, scale, translateX and translateY
+  // nativeDriver prop is needed for opacity, rotate, scale and translate
-  // animatedValue is needed for backgroundColor, height and width children?: any // the behavior component can enclose other components, can enclose another behavior too };
+  // driver prop is needed for backgroundColor, height and width children?: any // the behavior component can enclose other components, can enclose another behavior too };